 Public IP Addresses

-A public IP address is assigned to a device or network interface that is directly accessible over the internet.
-These addresses are globally unique and managed by the Internet Assigned Numbers Authority (IANA) and regional Internet registries (RIRs).
+A public IP address gets assigned to your device or network connection so it can be reached directly over the internet.
+These addresses are unique around the globe and are managed by the Internet Assigned Numbers Authority (IANA) plus the regional internet registries (RIRs).

 Characteristics of Public IP Addresses